xapian/xapian-docsprint/howtos/spelling.rst

 QueryParser Integration
 -----------------------

-If :xapian-method:`QueryParser::FLAG_SPELLING_CORRECTION` is passed to :xapian-method:`QueryParser::parse_query()` and :xapian-method:`QueryParser::set_database()` has been called, the QueryParser will look for corrections for words in the query.
+If :xapian-constant:`QueryParser::FLAG_SPELLING_CORRECTION` is passed to :xapian-method:`QueryParser::parse_query()` and :xapian-method:`QueryParser::set_database()` has been called, the QueryParser will look for corrections for words in the query.
 In Xapian 1.2.2 and earlier,